Israeli strikes across Gaza kill dozens of Palestinians, even in largely emptied north

 Farther south, in Khan Younis, the Palestinian Red Crescent said a strike near its Al-Amal Hospital killed at least 10 people and wounded another 12.
 Much of the city’s population has left, but many are sheltering near Al-Amal and another hospital, hoping they will be spared from the bombardment.

-A strike Thursday evening destroyed a residential building in the town of Rafah, at the southernmost end of Gaza, killing at least 18 people, doctors at the nearby Al-Kuwaiti Hospital said.
+A strike Thursday evening destroyed a residential building in the town of Rafah, at the southernmost end of Gaza, killing at least 23 people, according to the media office of the nearby Al-Kuwaiti Hospital said.

+Outside of Gaza, Israeli security forces shot and killed a Palestinian man who they say got out of his car and stabbed two security workers at a checkpoint between the West Bank and east Jerusalem.

+The security workers were in moderate condition, according to the Magen David Adom rescue service.

 ANOTHER WAVE OF DISPLACEMENT